Quantum computational chemistry: Classical computational chemistry

 \section{Classical computational chemistry}

-In this section, we introduce the techniques used in classical computational chemistry.
-As discussed in the introduction, we focus on tools developed to find the ground state energy of molecules.
-This is known as the electronic structure problem.
+In this section, we introduce a selection of the most widely used techniques in \textit{ab initio} classical computational chemistry.
+As discussed in the introduction, we focus on tools developed to solve the electronic structure problem.
 The problem is formulated in Sec.~\ref{Subsec:problem}, and translated into the language of first and second quantisation in Sec.~\ref{Subsec:quantization}.
-In Sec.~\ref{Subsec:method} we describe the different approximations that can be used to make this problem tractable for classical computers.
-In Sec.~\ref{Subsec:basis} we review some of the common spin-orbital basis functions used in the second quantised approach.
+In Sec.~\ref{Subsec:classicalchemistrymethods} we describe the different approximations that can be used to make this problem tractable for classical computers.
+In Sec.~\ref{Subsec:basis} we review some of the common spin-orbital basis functions used in basis set approaches to the molecular electronic structure problem.
 We discuss orbital basis changes, and their use in reducing the simulation resources in Sec.~\ref{Subsec:OrbitalReduction}.
-We have sought to produce a self-contained summary of the essential knowledge required for quantum computational chemistry, and we refer the reader to Refs.~\cite{helgaker2014molecular,szabo2012modern} for further information.
+We have sought to produce a self-contained summary of the essential knowledge required for quantum computational chemistry, and we refer the reader to \textcite{helgaker2014molecular,szabo2012modern} for further information.